 The company was founded in 1980 and has gone on to open over 500 locations worldwide.

 It is known for its focus on organic and natural foods and the company is USDA Certified Organic.

 Whole Foods is more expensive, as organic foods tend to have premium prices.

-The company has since been able to lower its prices, making it more competitive against other supermarkets.
+However, it was acquired by e-commerce goliath Amazon in 2017 and has since been able to lower its prices, making it more competitive against other supermarkets.